Restriction on types of coherent states due to gauge symmetry: Gauge Symmetry of Lagrangian

 which moves the $\psi$-Euler angle, a ket vector $\ket{\bf\Omega}$ changes as:

 And besides we assume

 Then the Lagrangian (\ref{eqn:weak-sym-Lag}) behaves as:

-Hence we see that the Lagrangian (\ref{eqn:weak-sym-Lag}) has what is called ``weak invariance'' in Refs. \refcite{Bal-NP} and \refcite{Bal-CTQS}: The Lagrangian varies only by a total derivative term under a certain transformation. \cite{Bal-NP,Bal-CTQS,Aitch} Let us call it the ``weak gauge symmetry'' or the ``weak gauge $\psi$-symmetry'' here so as to stress the effect of the gauge $\psi$-transformation (\ref{eqn:transfRS3}).
-We state them once more in the following definition: \begin{definition} {\em If a Lagrangian is transformed according to (\ref{eqn:transf-Lag}) under (\ref{eqn:transfRS3}), we say that the Lagrangian possesses the weak gauge symmetry or the weak gauge $\psi$-symmetry. } \end{definition}
+Hence we see that the Lagrangian (\ref{eqn:weak-sym-Lag}) has what is called ``weak invariance'' in Refs. \refcite{Bal-NP} and \refcite{Bal-CTQS}: The Lagrangian varies only by a total derivative term under a certain transformation. \cite{Bal-NP}${}^{\mbox{--}}$\cite{Aitch} We have extended their method to our spin CS and CSPI with a more generic Lagrangian in (\ref{eqn:weak-sym-Lag}).
+The concrete examples of Lagrangians will be given in the next section.
+Let us call the symmetry the ``weak gauge symmetry'' or the ``weak gauge $\psi$-symmetry'' here so as to stress the effect of the gauge $\psi$-transformation (\ref{eqn:transfRS3}).
+We state them once more in the following definition: \begin{definition} If a Lagrangian is transformed according to (\ref{eqn:transf-Lag}) under (\ref{eqn:transfRS3}), we say that the Lagrangian possesses the weak gauge symmetry or the weak gauge $\psi$-symmetry. \end{definition}

 So far we have concentrated on the semiclassical time evolutions.
 We see that a FV with certain conditions meet the symmetry of semiclassical motions.
 However, if we consider the full quantum dynamics conformable to the $\psi$-invariance, more stringent conditions are required of FV.
 Moreover, we will find that the conditions on FV, i.e. those on $\set{c_m}$, for the symmetry of Hamiltonians or of the whole Lagrangians are changed when we take up Hamiltonians that are quadratic or higher in ${\hat S}_\pm$.
-We will look into the situations more deeply using real sample Lagrangians in the next $\S$ \ref{sec:Lags}.
+We will look into the situations more deeply using real sample Lagrangians in Sec. \ref{sec:Lags}.